faisaldarbar/faisaldarbar.github.io/content/posts/goal-for-2025-week-28.md

 But in this case, I’m building a theme for myself, for the first time ever — so I’m officially a dev now 😎

 I plan to share the theme on GitHub for others to use.
-That’s why I'm **keeping the theme and the content separate**, using the submodule approach.
+That’s why I'm **keeping the theme and the content separate**, using the submodule approach....

 ---